How to Become a Mentor

 What Does a Mentor Do?

-A mentor believes in their mentee, both personally and professionally.
 Every mentoring relationship will require a different level of time commitment and dedication in order to ensure the mentee has reached their full potential.
-As a mentor, you would advise, encourage, help and commit to improving one’s self-esteem and professional or personal goals, as well as being a positive role model for them.
+As a mentor, you would advise, encourage, help, and commit to improving one’s self-esteem and professional or personal goals, as well as being a positive role model for them.

 Typical Duties for a Mentor